heytitle/generative-models/README.md

 # Generative Models

-This repository contains the reimplementation of generative models.
+This repository contains the (unofficial) implementation of generative models.
 Results from these models can be found in `./output`.

-### Usage (TODO)
+### Usage
 ```
 train.py:
   --[no]animation: If yes, animation of latent space interpolation will be created